amazon-ion/ion-docs/_books/ion-1-1/src/binary/e_expressions.md

 argument to be encoded as a single expression of the parameter's declared encoding.
 (The following section will explore the available encodings in greater depth; for now, our examples will be limited to parameters using the [_tagged encoding_](#tagged-encoding).)

-When the macro has a single parameter, the corresponding encoded argument follows the opcode and (if separate) the encoded address.
+When the macro has a single `exactly-one` parameter, the corresponding encoded argument follows the opcode and (if separate) the encoded address.

 #### Example encoding of an e-expression with a tagged, `exactly-one` argument